1.2. Dot Product#

 be the projection of \(\mathbf{w}\) onto \(\mathbf{v}\).
 Then we can apply Pythagoras’ Theorem!

-\[ (\mathbf{w} - \mathbf{\hat{w}}) \perp \mathbf{\hat{w}} \Longrightarrow \norm{\mathbf{w} - \mathbf{\hat{w}}}^2 + \norm{ \mathbf{\hat{w}}}^2 = \norm{(\mathbf{w} - \mathbf{\hat{w}}) + \mathbf{\hat{w}}}^2 = \norm{\mathbf{w}}^2 \]
+\[ (\mathbf{w} - \mathbf{\hat{w}}) \perp \mathbf{\hat{w}} \Longrightarrow \norm{\mathbf{w} - \mathbf{\hat{w}}}^2 + \norm{ \mathbf{\hat{w}}}^2 = \norm{(\mathbf{w} - \mathbf{\hat{w}}) + \mathbf{\hat{w}}}^2 = \norm{\mathbf{w}}^2. \]

 It follows that

-\[ \norm{ \mathbf{\hat{w}}}^2 = \norm{\mathbf{w}}^2 - \norm{\mathbf{w} - \mathbf{\hat{w}}}^2 \leq \norm{\mathbf{w}}^2 \]
+\[ \norm{ \mathbf{\hat{w}}}^2 = \norm{\mathbf{w}}^2 - \norm{\mathbf{w} - \mathbf{\hat{w}}}^2 \leq \norm{\mathbf{w}}^2. \]

-and substitution of the expression for \(\mathbf{\hat{w}}\) we arrive at
+Substitution of the expression for \(\mathbf{\hat{w}}\) leads to

 \[ \left(\dfrac{\mathbf{w}\ip\mathbf{v}}{\mathbf{v}\ip\mathbf{v}}\right)^2 \norm{\mathbf{v}}^2 = \dfrac{(\mathbf{w}\ip\mathbf{v})^2}{(\mathbf{v}\ip\mathbf{v})^2} \norm{\mathbf{v}}^2 \leq \norm{\mathbf{w}}^2. \]